 “I think it all lies within the misunderstanding of how a lip color bounces off dark skin,” says Allen.
 It doesn’t help that beauty brands often misrepresent dark complexions in marketing campaigns.
 “If there is a model of color wearing your stuff, it needs to be the right product,” Allen explained.
 “If it's being manipulated in the pictures but the product isn't going to look good in person, then what are we doing?
 You're just basically making dollars off of us without giving us a fair shot behind the scenes to have a voice in what you're selling.”
 When inclusivity becomes more than just a trend, it may be easier to find nudes for everybody.

-For now, Allen swears by House Creme de la Creme’s Buttercream Lip Gloss, specifically in the shade Biscotti.
+For now, Allen swears by House Creme de la Creme’s Buttercream Lip Gloss, specifically in the shade Biscotti ($22).
 It’s a warm, buttery hue that works for all dark skin.
 “Every nude they’ve given me, I absolutely love—and it’s Black-owned.”
 She regularly uses their products on Issa Rae, Skai Jackson, and Aja Naomi King.
-“The color payoff is enough to be a lipstick and a gloss in one,” said Allen.
+“The color payoff is enough to be a lipstick and a gloss in one,” says Allen.

 Since everyone deserves a nude lip shade in a formula they love, we asked three beauty pros to recommend lip products guaranteed to flatter deep and dark skin.
 Keep scrolling for their picks.